pagalpraani/upi/CONTRIBUTING.md

 - Console errors if any (DevTools → Console)

 UPI ID and payment data are never stored, so feel free to use dummy values like `test@upi` when reporting.

 ---

-## 🔒 Security Issues

-Please **do not** open a public issue for security vulnerabilities.
-Instead, describe the issue privately via [GitHub's private vulnerability reporting](https://github.com/pagalpraani/UPInspect/security/advisories/new).

----